awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-graalvm.md

 To create a Maven project with built\-in native image support, in a terminal or command prompt window, use the following command\.

 **Note**
-Replace *com\.example\.mynativeimageapp* with the full package namespace of your application\.
-Also replace *mynativeimageapp* with your project name\.
+Replace `com.example.mynativeimageapp` with the full package namespace of your application\.
+Also replace `mynativeimageapp` with your project name\.
 This becomes the name of the directory for your project\.

 ```
 mvn archetype:generate \